 He has also worked to inspire young artists, wildlife enthusiasts and conservationists around the world.
 He has received much recognition, including being named by the National Audubon Society as one of the 20th Century's 100 Champions of Conservation in 1998.
 His ability as an artist to observe, record and bring to life the beauty and majesty of a golden eagle plummeting from a mountaintop, a moose making tracks in the snow, or a white-throated sparrow singing atop a stem has truly helped many people develop a closer connection to nature, something that is also at the core of the Zoo's mission.

-Bateman, who resides in British Columbia, is very excited about the Zoo's exhibition and is planning to make a special visit during the two-year period it will be open.
+Bateman, who resides in British Columbia, is very excited about the Zoo's exhibition.

 Canada's wedding present to Prince Charles was a Bateman painting!